-limits.conf configuration file is used to limit user, domain, process related metrics.
-Limits.conf is related with
+limits.conf configuration file is used to limit user, domain, process-related metrics.
+Limits.conf is related to

 As we can see all configurations are commented so they are not effective.
 There is also a directory which is use to store configuration files in a separate files to maintain easily.
 This location is

 /etc/security/limits.d/ .
 It is by default empty but we can create rules in this directory easily.

 Limits.conf file have a simple and reliable syntax.
 This syntax is defined to easily set context, type, limits and related values.
 We will look all of this terms below.

 <domain> <type> <item> <value>

 While limits configuration we need to specify context.
 This content can be defined in various ways and various parameters.
 The first column of the rule is the domain.
 A domain can be one of the following value.

 While limiting there is two type of limit implementation.
 These are called

 soft .
 Hard limits are set by root and enforced by kernel.
 The hard limits can not be exceeded.
 Soft limits have some range overload.
 But the overload can be for a little time and can not continue forever.